redis-developer/banking-on-redis/docs/04-QUERY.md

 It's worth noting that beyond a certain degree of precision, RediSearch will no longer parse a coordinate.
 So, don't try to cram 14 decimals worth of precision into your coordinates.
 Anything more than 6 decimals (~10cm) is [probably pointless](https://en.wikipedia.org/wiki/Decimal_degrees) for your application.

 To search a GEO field, we need to specify a longitude, a latitude, a radius, and a unit of measure for the radius.
-This finds all the transactions within 1,000 miles of Cincinati:
+This finds all the transactions within 1,000 miles of Cincinnati:

 ```bash
 127.0.0.1:6379> FT.SEARCH exercise:transaction:index "@location:[-84.5125 39.1 1000 mi]" RETURN 1 location